-2020 Workshop dates:
+2021 Workshop dates:

 - identify and troubleshoot common problems

 The first day we spend learning how to establish print exposure settings and how to print and calibrate digital negatives of your images using an inkjet printer.
 By the end of the first day you will be making your first full size print.
-The second day we continue printing your images learning how to control hue and tone, fine tuning your digital negatives and how to troubleshoot the process.
+The second day we continue printing your images learning how to control hue and tone, how to fine tune your digital negatives and how to troubleshoot the process.

 I have prepared detailed notes that are yours to take away including where to find the materials and equipment you will need when you get home.
 Get in touch using the reply section below if you have any questions or wish to make a booking.
 Each workshop is limited to a maximum number of 4 participants.

-I’m also happy to discuss if you have some specific outcomes you wish to explore in a one a on one workshop at my place or yours, whether you are a beginner or someone who wants to explore the many variations possible with the platinum and palladium process.
+I’m also happy to discuss if you have some specific dates or outcomes you wish to explore in a one a on one workshop at my place or yours, whether you are a beginner or someone who wants to explore the many variations possible with the platinum and palladium process.